imazzine/cli/README.md

   help [command]           display help for command
 ```

-To add `tmp` command from the example, you should run:
+To add `tmp` command from the example above, you should run:

 > `zz add command ~/zz-plugins/tmp.js`